Even to flowers in a pot, the greenhouse environment is a mini-ecosystem.

 Condensation can also become a problem as more and more moisture is held in the air.
 Moreover, condensed water on the glazing scatters and reflects incoming light, reducing the amount that passes into the greenhouse by as much as 30%.
 A few glazings are coated with a film that beads up condensed water so that it quickly runs of the glazing.
 (The 3M product- Sun-Gain is one of the best for reducing condensation.)

 Low humidity is a summertime condition.
 Unless managed properly, the warm air will rob the greenhouse soil of its moisture, promoting physiological stress on plants.
-Shane Smith describes "A Homemade Burlap Swamp Cooler" in his excellent book The Bountiful Solar Greenhouse (number 8 on the reading list).
+Shane Smith describes "A Homemade Burlap Swamp Cooler" in his excellent book The Bountiful Solar Greenhouse.
 This cooler is a backyard version of the commercial pad-and-fan system.

 CARBON DIOXIDE: Normally, fresh air, exhaled breath, and a biologically active soil should provide enough carbon dioxide in an attached greenhouse.
 Keep in mind, though, that the hours of daylight, light intensity, temperature, and amount of carbon dioxide available affect the rate of photosynthesis and are interrelated.
 Within limits, higher levels of one environmental factor can compensate for a deficiency in another.
 For example, high concentrations of carbon dioxide (1,000 ppm) can increase lettuce yields when temperatures are lower than the optimum.
 Depending on the stage of plant development and all of the environmental factors mentioned, increased levels of carbon dioxide can improve yields and hasten plant maturity.
 Higher levels of carbon dioxide are particularly beneficial to many fruiting vegetables and to flowers.